The 5 Warmest Socks on Earth (Updated for 2026)

 Bison Wool

-In the winter, bison grow a “down” or fine soft undercoat that they then shed out in spring.
-This fiber is so efficient that it only takes 6-8 oz to keep a bison comfortable in temperatures down past -60F.
+In the winter, bison grow a “down” or fine soft undercoat that they then shed in spring.
+This fiber is so thermal efficient that it only takes 6-8 oz to keep a bison comfortable in temperatures down past -60F.

 Warrior Alpaca Ultimate Toasty Toes